 Sheen: Yeah, but I can’t use the word ‘sober’ because that’s a term from ‘those people’, and I have cleansed myself.
 I just closed my eyes and in a nanosecond I cured myself from this ridiculous model of disease, addiction, and obsession.
 It’s just … It’s just the work of sissies.
 The only thing I’m addicted to right now is winning.
 You know?
 This bootleg cult—you know, arrogantly referred to as ‘Alcoholics Anonymous’—now supports a 5% success rate.
 My success rate is 100%.
 Do the math!
 Take for instance its founder and death written … I don’t know … broken down plagiarist … stayed high on acid until the day he died.
 I can’t seem to find that chapter in his silly book of lies.
 And Alex, try to get your mind around this, as a fellow warrior, deep in the trenches: Their entire manifesto is built upon complete and total surrender … or the concept of complete and total surrender.
 They urge you to put down your sword and come join the winners.
 In 22 years the only ‘winners’ I could locate in their toothless warren were either driving a convertible van or living like trolls under an abandoned bridge.
 And one of those stupid mottoes, Alex, is ‘Don’t be special.
 Be one of us.”
 News flash!
 I am special, and I’ll never be one of you! … There it is.

 Sheen: Well, I’m not Thomas Jefferson ….
-He was a pussy! (note: Aw hell naw!)
+He was a flower! (note: Aw hell naw!)
 But I dare anyone to debate me on things.
 Debate me on AA right now.
 I have a disease?
 Bullshit.
 I cured it with my brain; with my mind.
 I’m cured.
 I’m done.
 “Well, we all have to sit in here and touch ourselves and frown.”
 Well, you don’t look like you’re having a lot of fun.
 I’m gonna hang out with these two smokin’ hotties and fly privately around the world.
 You know, it might be lonely up here, but I sure like the view, Alex.

 Jones: Well, it happens when you become top of your game.
 You know, it’s a double meaning.
 It is lonely at the top, and then a lot of people do hate you and come after you, attack you.
 And I know for years you just put up with it, but it sounds like you’re done.